100 WVIA Way

 The Democratic lawsuit

-However, the county Democratic Party, which chose Welby as its nominee, still has a lawsuit pending in county court that could invalidate the election.
+However, the county Democratic Party, which chose Welby as its nominee, still has a lawsuit pending in county court that aims to invalidate the election.
 The suit contends the county Board of Elections decision to call the special election was illegal.

-Potentially, Sacco would remain commissioner if the court invalidates the election.
+Potentially, Sacco could remain commissioner if the court invalidates the election.

 Democratic chairman on the suit